Facebook and Its Executives Are Getting Destroyed After Botching the Handling of a Massive Data Breach - Slashdot

 Destroyed (Score:2)

-Harvesting profiles is not a breach (Score:2)
+Harvesting profiles is not a breach (Score:5, Insightful)

 Re:Harvesting profiles is not a breach (Score:4, Interesting)